Case study: Ben

 Secured car debts in bankruptcy

-Ben is a 31 year old delivery driver.
-He lives in Launceston, Tasmania and earns $55,000 per year.
-He has credit card debts of about $48,000.
+Ben is a 31-year-old delivery driver.
+They live in Launceston, Tasmania and earns $55,000 per year.
+They have credit card debts of about $48,000.

 *The limit is updated each financial year.
 You can find the latest limits at Indexed Amounts